byteface/domonic/README.md

 ```

 ### common errors
+If you incorrectly type the code it will obviously not work.
+So there are a bunch of common ones I've noticed :

 ##### TODO - catch these and raise a friendly error that tells you what to fix

 IndexError: list index out of range
-    - You most likely didn't put a underscore on an attribute
+    - You most likely didn't put a underscore on an attribute.

 SyntaxError: invalid syntax
     - You most likely are missing a comma somewhere between params

+SyntaxError: positional argument follows keyword argument
+    - You have to pass attributes LAST. and strings and objects first. *see docs*

 ### run tests